pantheon-systems/documentation/source/_docs/organizations.md

 categories: []
 ---

-Pantheon Organizations bring together users, sites, Custom Upstream, and support; and provide administrators with the tools needed to effectively manage a large number of sites.
+Pantheon Organizations bring together users, sites, Custom Upstreams, and support; and provide administrators with the tools needed to effectively manage a large number of sites.
 ## Create an Organization
 Current users can create their own Pantheon for Agencies and Pantheon EDU organizations by completing the appropriate form: